ianrrees/ianrrees.github.io/_posts/2022-04-14-logging-program.markdown

 ## GUI
 The [gdbgui](https://www.gdbgui.com) approach looks pretty nice, especially given the Rust GUI story so far.
 Presumably this leaves room for a more traditional GUI app as well.

+GUI for manipulating filters has blocks, arrows can be dragged between them, terminals are just an output block.

 Clearly show the time-relationship between data sources.
 Eg, should be able to select a block of text in one stream, and easily understand what was going on in other streams at the same time.